-Australia holds the world record for the longest period without a recession – 28 years and counting since June 1991.
-Unfortunately, this run appears likely to soon come to an end as COVID-19 takes a toll on our economy.
+Australia did hold the world record for the longest period without a recession – 29 years since June 1991.
+Unfortunately, coronavirus has brought this run to an end.

-This certainly paints a sobering picture of our economy.
-So with Australia on the brink of its first recession in nearly 30 years, how financially prepared are you?
+This certainly paints a sobering picture of our economic future.
+So with Australia in the midst of its first recession in nearly 30 years, how financially prepared are you?